nuxt/docs/en/api/configuration-build.md

 Configure whether to allow [vue-devtools](https://github.com/vuejs/vue-devtools) inspection.

+If you already activated through nuxt.config.js or otherwise, devtools enable regardless of the flag.

 ## extend

 > Extend the webpack configuration manually for the client & server bundles.